 - Define one program that will be traced after it starts.

 The collected traces will be automatically compressed and uploaded to Microsoft Support.
-If the file size is more than 2 GB even after compression, then some of the files will not be uploaded but will be left back on your system.
-You may then need to contact support to ask for an alternative way to upload the remaining collected information.
+If the file size exceeds 2 GB, even after compression, some files may not be uploaded and will remain on your system.
+You may need to contact support to request an alternative method for uploading the remaining collected information.

-You can read more details about Time Travel Tracing Diagnostic on KB2716889.
+You can read more details about Time Travel Tracing Diagnostic on Microsoft and download the TTD command line utility by clicking here.

 Related Links:

-- If you are facing Printing issues and want to learn how to use Time Travel Tracing Tool, see KB2728320.
+- If you face printing issues and want to learn how to use Time Travel Tracing Tool, see KB2728320.

 - To learn about the data collected by the Time Travel Trace and Network Capture diagnostic, visit KB2853429.